bodleian/dmt-metadata-transformation/README.md

 |  --output  | Specifies the location of the IIIF manifest file that is output from the conversion process |

-#### --image_location

-#### --compact
-Specifies the style of the IIIF manifest JSON.
-A controlled vocabulary is used with two options:
-- compact
-- human-readable

-#### --output
-Specifies the location of the IIIF manifest file that is output from the conversion process

 ### Configuration file

 The configuration file specified in the command line parameter contains parameters that are specific to the format being transformed.